mvolkmann/blog/src/lambda-calculus.md

 ## Recursion

-Functions in lambda calculus do not have names.
+Functions in λ-calculus do not have names.
 This leaves no way for a function to refer to itself which makes implementing recursion difficult.